Mikal Bridges: Phoenix Suns (2018–2023)

+Rookie and starting role (2018–2020)

 Bridges was selected with the tenth overall pick by his hometown team the Philadelphia 76ers in the 2018 NBA draft and was subsequently traded to the Phoenix Suns in exchange for the draft rights to Zhaire Smith and a 2021 first-round pick.
 Bridges joined the Suns for the 2018 NBA Summer League.
 He signed a 4-year, $17.6 million rookie-scale contract with the Suns on July 6, 2018.
 On October 6, it was announced that Bridges would miss the remainder of the preseason with an elbow injury.

 Bridges played in the Suns' regular season opener to make his professional debut in a blowout 121–100 win over the Dallas Mavericks on October 17, 2018.
 Three days later, Bridges recorded his first points, rebounds, and assists of his professional career with 10 points, 4 rebounds, 2 assists, and 2 steals in a blowout loss against the Denver Nuggets.
 On November 14, he made his first career start in place of Trevor Ariza, scoring eight points in 25 minutes in a 116–96 win over the San Antonio Spurs.
 On February 2, 2019, Bridges recorded a season-high 20 points in a 118–112 loss to the Atlanta Hawks.
 On February 25, Bridges put up a season-high 8 assists to help the Suns break a franchise-record 17-game losing streak to win 124–121 over the Miami Heat.
 From January 22 until March 6, Bridges would get at least one steal in each game played throughout that time.
 He became the first rookie since Chris Paul to obtain a steal per game throughout a 20-game stretch.
 It was also the second-longest stretch for a rookie in franchise history behind Ron Lee.
 At the end of the season, Bridges became the only Suns player to play in all 82 games for the regular season.

 On November 19, 2019, Bridges matched his career-high of 20 points in a 120–116 loss to the Sacramento Kings.
 On December 14, he grabbed a then career-high 10 rebounds in his first start of the 2019–20 NBA season in a 121–119 overtime loss to the San Antonio Spurs in Mexico City.
 Bridges then matched his then career-high 10 rebounds two days later in a 111–110 loss to the Portland Trail Blazers.
 On January 18, Bridges scored a season-high 26 points on 6–8 three-point shooting in a 123–119 win over the Boston Celtics.
 On March 8, Bridges got his first double-double with 21 points while matching his then career-high of 10 rebounds in a 140–131 win over the Milwaukee Bucks.
 In the 2020 NBA Bubble, Bridges started in all eight games at small forward for the Suns.